Minimal types in stable Banach spaces: Introduction

 \section{Introduction}

 The main motivation for this work is a conjecture formulated by C. Ward Henson in the 1970s concerning geometric structure of non-separably categorical elementary classes of Banach spaces.
-Recently, after some partial progress had been made on Henson's question, the second author suggested a formulation of the conjecture, which seemed within reach.
+Several years ago, after some partial progress had been made on Henson's question, the second author suggested a concrete formulation of the conjecture.
 In this paper, we prove a more general result.
-Our techniques suggest the beginning of geometric structure theory for a larger class of \emph{stable} elementary classes of Banach spaces.
+We establish a structure theorem for non-separably categorical Banach {structures}, that is, any continuous structure expanding an underlying Banach space.
+In addition, our techniques suggest the beginning of geometric structure theory for a larger class of \emph{stable} elementary classes of Banach spaces.

+Essentially, a (complete) metric structure $B$ of density character $\lam$ is called \emph{categorical} (in $\lam$) if any (complete) structure $B'$ of density $\lam$ that is elementary equivalent to $B$ is in fact isometric to $B$.
+So categoricity means that the isomorphism type of $B$ is captured in a strong way by ``first order axioms that $B$ satisfies'', or, more precisely, by the (continuous first order) theory of $B$.
+An alternative way of defining categoricity (that does not explicitly involve logic) is the following. $B$ as above is categorical in $\lam$ if: whenever $B'$ has the same density character as $B$, and $B$ and $B'$ have isometric ultra-powers, then $B$ and $B'$ are already isometric.
+In other words, in some sense, the isomorphism type of $B$ is essentially determined by its local structure (and its density character).